 Canadian Institute for Health Information (CIHI), who use nurses' information:

-5. Service providers and contractors contracted to provide services to the College that require them to handle personal information.
+Service providers and contractors contracted to provide services to the College that require them to handle personal information (including service providers for NCAS and CAP).
 These service providers and contractors agree in writing to protect personal information and comply with FIPPA.
 The College's contract language is based on language provided by B.C.'s Office of the Chief Information Officer.

 Furthermore, we will also share a nurse’s contact information with the following organizations for those nurses who give their consent: